Xa1n/Pair-Progamming-FeedBack/README.md

 ### Name: Callum Marshall

 Feedback: I had a really good afternoon pairing with Xain, working with him is very enjoyable.
 He is methodical in his approach to coding and very patient in his approach to pairing.
 Xain is a good communicator, we had good discussion about the challenge and how we would go about solving it.
 Input was encouraged and while we didn't follow the driver/navigator roles, we did share ideas and worked together effectively.
 I particularly enjoyed his openness to experimentation and feature testing.

+### Name: Tara Sankhalpara

+Feeback: Xain was great in both driver and navigator roles.
+I think we worked more collaboratively rather than having distance driver/navigator roles.
+He did well at explaining all steps of the challenge and the reasoning behind how tests should be written.
+Xain helped me to understand doubles and how they were used.
+Xain was great at communicating and before each step we would discuss out approach on how to solve the problem before writing any tests or code.